Chinese Dietary Culture

 Information for Authors on Submission of Articles

-- The Journal of Chinese Dietary Culture is a scholarly journal published twice a year, in April and October, starting in 2005, by the Foundation of Chinese Dietary Culture.
-It aims to promote the study of Chinese dietary culture and hopes to foster a new level of understanding of the regional and integral nature of Chinese dietary culture and its social and historical process of formation.
-It also proposes to highlight the significant contribution that dietary culture in China has made to that of the world.
+The Journal of Chinese Dietary Culture is a scholarly journal published twice a year, in April and October, starting in 2005, by the Foundation of Chinese Dietary Culture.
+It aims to promote international research on Chinese dietary culture and to foster a new level of understanding of the regional and integral nature of Chinese dietary culture and its social and historical process of formation.

 The themes planned for the following three years include the following: (1) The Dietary Culture in Modern China; (2) Matters of the Bedchamber and Diet; (3) The Consumption of Stimulants; (4) Chinese Cooking outside China; (5) Archaeological